Recruiting and hiring

 -

-decide how much to pay them – you must pay your employee at least the National Minimum Wage
+decide how much to pay them – you must pay your employees at least the National Minimum Wage

 -

-check if they have the legal right to work in the UK
+check if they have the right to work in the UK

 -

-apply for disclosure if you work in a field that requires it, for example with vulnerable people or children
+apply for a criminal records check (disclosure) if you work in a field that requires it, for example with vulnerable people or children

 -

-get employment insurance – you need employers' liability insurance as soon as you become an employer
+get employers' liability insurance as soon as you become an employer

 -

-send details of the job (including terms and conditions) in writing to your employee
+send details of the job (including terms and conditions) in writing to your employees

 -

-tell HM Revenue and Customs (HMRC) by registering as an employer – you can do this up to 4 weeks before you pay your new staff
+register as an employer with HM Revenue and Customs (HMRC) – you can do this up to 4 weeks before you pay your new staff

 Ways of employing staff